Didgeridone/Didgeridone-API/README.md

 # Get Started

+1. 'npm install' at the application root.

-1. Type `mongo` in command line.
+2. Type `mongo` in command line.

-2. Type `use didgeridone`
+3. Type `use didgeridone`

-3. Type `db.tasks.insert({ _id: 1, data: 'data!'});`
+4. Type `db.tasks.insert({ _id: 1, data: 'data!'});`

-4. Replace line 15 in routes/api.js with `mongoose.connect('mongodb://localhost/didgeridone')`
+5. Replace line 15 in routes/api.js with `mongoose.connect('mongodb://localhost/didgeridone')`

-5. Visit localhost:3000/api To ensure you see the data displayed as JSON.
+6. Visit localhost:3000/api To ensure you see the data displayed as JSON.